canonical/operator/docs/tutorial/from-zero-to-hero-write-your-first-kubernetes-charm/integrate-your-charm-with-postgresql.md

 ```python
 from charms.data_platform_libs ...
 ```

 and not

 ```python
 from lib.charms.data_platform_libs...
 ```

 The former is not resolvable by default but everything works fine when the charm is deployed.
 Why?
 Because the `dispatch` script in the packed charm sets the `PYTHONPATH` environment variable to include the `lib` directory when it executes your `src/charm.py` code.
-This tells python it can check the `lib` directory when looking for modules and packages at import time.
+This tells Python it can check the `lib` directory when looking for modules and packages at import time.

 If you're experiencing issues with your IDE or just trying to run the `charm.py` file on your own, make sure to set/update `PYTHONPATH` to include `lib` directory as well.